NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/modbus/modbus-tcp/modbus.md

 Modbus Network

-This article explains how to configure the Modbus Network within Rubix-CE.
+This article explains how to configure the Modbus Network within Rubix CE.
 This will allow us the send and receive Modbus data from connected Modbus devices.